With people

 (Komatsu Way leadership development program)

-Mid-level managers of overseas subsidiaries expected to be responsible for the core business/functions To train up local leaders who understand and practice the Komatsu Way September and October 2022 (held online) 57
+Mid-level managers of overseas subsidiaries expected to be responsible for the core business/functions To train up local leaders who understand and practice the Komatsu Way Not implemented in FY2024 (Scheduled for FY2025)

-TQM beginner training Employees of overseas subsidiaries with aptitude To promote understanding at our overseas subsidiaries September 2022 (held online) 24
+TQM training (for overseas subsidiaries) Employees of overseas subsidiaries To promote understanding and practice of TQM at our overseas subsidiaries February 2025 29

-All Komatsu QC convention Selected from the Komatsu Group in Japan and overseas To present improvement activities as OJT and strengthen awareness of the Komatsu Way practices November 2022 (held group and online) 94 presentations (including 35 from overseas)
+All Komatsu QC convention Selected from the Komatsu Group in Japan and overseas To present improvement activities as OJT and strengthen awareness of the Komatsu Way practices November 2024 91 improvement presentations (including 31 from overseas)

 (2) The Komatsu Way-history of dissemination activities